-- Temporary folder-the folder where Peregrine Studio will generate temporary files used in the build process. - Exclude files-a semicolon-separated list of files or directories that you want Peregrine Studio to exclude from removing or rebuilding during a build. - Character encoding-Not used.
-JSP encoding is determined by the character encoding setting on the Settings page of the Admin module. - Ejb User-Enterprise Java Beans.
-The BizDoc database user (rome). - 4 Click OK to save your settings.
+d Temporary folder-the folder where Peregrine Studio will generate temporary files used in the build process.
+You do not need to change the value of this setting.

+- e Exclude files-a semicolon-separated list of files or directories that you want Peregrine Studio to exclude from removing or rebuilding during a build.
+You do not need to change the value of this setting. - f Character encoding-Not used.
+JSP encoding is determined by the character encoding setting on the Settings page of the Admin module.
+You do not need to change the value of this setting. - g Ejb User-Not used.
+Get-Services does not use the rome adapter.
+You do not need to change the value of this setting. - 4 Click OK to save your settings.